 Dr. Vladimir Strokov

-Spectroscopy of Novel Materials group.
+Spectroscopy of Quantum Materials.
 Beamline scientist at the ADRESS beamline of SLS responsible for scientific research and instrumental development in the field of soft-X-ray Angle-Resolved Photoelectron Spectroscopy (ARPES).

 5232 Villigen PSI